cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

        `[0, BITS - 1)`.
     * `beta_leaf` MUST have length `VALUE_LEN`.
     * `rand` MUST be generated by a CSPRNG and have length `RAND_SIZE`.
-    * `nonce` MUST be of length `idpf.NONCE_SIZE` and chosen uniformly at random by the Client (see {{nonce-requirements}}).
+    * `nonce` MUST be generated by a CSPRNG (see {{nonce-requirements}} for details) and have length `idpf.NONCE_SIZE`.

+  Post-conditions:

+    * The number IDPF keys MUST be `idpf.SHARES`.

 * `idpf.eval(agg_id: int, public_share: PublicShare, key: bytes, level: int,
-  prefixes: Sequence[tuple[bool, ...]], ctx: bytes, nonce: bytes) -> Output` is the deterministic, stateless IDPF-key evaluation algorithm run by each Aggregator.
-Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, the sequence of candidate prefixes, an application context string, and a nonce string.
+  prefixes: Sequence[tuple[bool, ...]], ctx: bytes, nonce: bytes) -> Output` is the IDPF-key evaluation algorithm run by each Aggregator.
+Its inputs are the Aggregator's unique identifier, the public share distributed to all of the Aggregators, the Aggregator's IDPF key, the "level" at which to evaluate the IDPF, the sequence of candidate prefixes, the application context, and the report nonce.
 It returns the share of the value corresponding to each candidate prefix.

-  The output type (i.e., `Output`) depends on the value of `level`: if `level < BITS-1`, the output is the value for an inner node, which has type `list[list[FieldInner]]`; otherwise, if `level == BITS-1`, then the output is the value for a leaf node, which has type `list[list[FieldLeaf]]`.

   Pre-conditions:

-  * `agg_id` MUST be in `[0, SHARES)` and match the index of `key` in the sequence of IDPF keys output by the Client.
+  * `agg_id` MUST be in `[0, idpf.SHARES)` and match the index of `key` in the sequence of IDPF keys output by the Client.
   * `level` MUST be in `[0, BITS)`.
-  * Each `prefix` in `prefixes` MUST be distinct and have length `level + 1`.
+  * Each prefix MUST be distinct and have length `level + 1`.
+  * The length of the nonce MUST be `idpf.NONCE_SIZE`.

+  Post-conditions:

+  * The length of the output MUST be `len(prefixes)`
+  * The length of each element of the output MUST be `idpf.VALUE_LEN`
+  * If `level == idpf.BITS - 1`, then the output field MUST be `FieldLeaf` and
+   `FieldInner` otherwise

-In addition, the following method is derived for each concrete `Idpf`:
+In addition, the IDPF provides the following method:

 ~~~ python
 def current_field(